VIP5: Towards Multimodal Foundation Models for Recommendation: Related Work

 \section{Related Work}

-\textbf{Parameter-efficient Tuning.~} The rapid development of large pretrained models has benefited both downstream NLP and vision tasks via finetuning.
-However, as a conventional learning paradigm, finetuning all parameters in a colossal model becomes impractical when the model size scales up substantially.
-In contrast, parameter-efficient tuning approaches \cite{ding2022delta} that only finetune a small proportion of parameters have emerged as a more prevalent practice.
-On language tasks, Adapter \cite{houlsby2019parameter}, LoRA \cite{hu2022lora}, Compacter \cite{mahabadi2021compacter}, Parallel Adapter \cite{he2022towards}, and (IA)$^3$ \cite{liu2022few} are proposed to adapt pretrained language models to downstream tasks in a more efficient way.
-Following this trend, parameter-efficient tuning methods targeting at multimodal tasks such as WiSE-FT \cite{wortsman2022robust}, CLIP-Adapter \cite{gao2021clip}, Tip-Adapter \cite{zhang2022tip}, VL-Adapter \cite{sung2022vl}, and Ladder Side-Tuning \cite{sung2022lst} have also brought more memory saving and robustness when fine-tuning vision-language models.

 \textbf{Prompt Learning.~} Prompt learning \cite{liu2021pre} gradually emerges as a popular paradigm to control the behavior of large language models since it can effectively adapt a pretrained model to downstream tasks in either zero-shot or few-shot style.
 The success of GPT series \cite{radford2019language,brown2020language} attracts the first wave of interests on the topic.
 The in-context learning capability of GPT-3 \cite{brown2020language} inspires many efforts on automatic prompt search or generation \cite{gao2021making,jiang2020can,shin2020autoprompt,zhang2022automatic} to achieve higher-quality discrete prompts.
 However, it is naturally hard to optimize these approaches in a discrete space.
 To solve this issue, soft prompt based approaches such as Prefix-Tuning \cite{li2021prefix}, Prompt-Tuning \cite{lester2021power}, CoOp \cite{zhou2022coop}, and Visual-Prompt Tuning \cite{jia2022visual} are proposed to leverage additional trainable continuous embeddings as prefix to conduct finetuning on downstream tasks.
 While achieving better scalability and generalization ability, the learned soft prompts are more difficult to interpret than discrete prompts.
 To accommodate all above merits, instruction prompts that directly describe different tasks via natural language instructions are adopted by a lot of methods \cite{weller2020learning, wei2022finetuned,sanh2022multitask,aribandi2022ext5,mishra2022reframing}, highlighting significant improvements on unseen tasks.
-Recently, new techniques such as Chains-of-Thought Prompting \cite{wei2022chain} and Self-Consistency decoding strategy \cite{wang2022self} further boost the performance of large language models \cite{suzgun2022challenging} as well as provide explainable reasoning paths.